epiphany-platform/health-monitor/README.md

 **healthd.service**

 You should copy your healthd.service file to /etc/systemd/system.
 Do not symlink it.
 One, you can't run systemctl enable because you it will not follow a symlink.
 Two, it potentially opens up a security risk.

+ExecStart specified the program and arguments to execute when the service is started. healthd should be copied into direftory /usr/sbin and the directory where the healthd.ymp should be specified.

+ExecStart=/usr/sbin/healthd -c /home/smeadows/Documents/golang/src/github.com/healthd/healthd.yml

 **healthd.yml**  **Config**